KittyGiraudel/sass-guidelines/pages/en/_tldr.md

 * An indentation is made of two (2) spaces, no tabs.
 * Lines should be, as much as possible, shorter than 80 characters.
 Feel free to split them into several lines when necessary.
 * CSS should be properly written, possibly following the [CSS Guidelines](https://cssguidelin.es) from Harry Roberts.
 * Whitespace is free, use it to separate items, rules and declarations.
 Do not hesitate to leave empty lines, it never hurts.

 #### Strings

 * Declaring the `@charset` directive on top of the stylesheet is highly recommended.
 * Unless applied as CSS identifiers, strings should be quoted using single quotes.
 URLs should also be quoted.

 #### Numbers

-* Sass makes no distinction between numbers, integers, floats so trailing zeros (0) should be omitted.
+* Sass makes no distinction between numbers, integers, and floats, so trailing zeros (0) should be omitted.
 However, leading zeros (0) help readability and should be added.
 * A zero (0) length should not have a unit.
 * Units manipulation should be thought as arithmetic operations, not string operations.
 * In order to improve readability, top-level calculations should be wrapped in parentheses.
 Also, complex math operations might be splitted into smaller chunks.
 * Magic numbers dramatically hurt code maintainability and should be avoided at all time.
 When in doubt, extensively explain the questionable value.

 #### Colors